sous-chefs/mysql/README.md

 directories, socket files, and other operating system level concerns.
 The internal configuration file contains just enough to get the service up and running, then loads extra configuration from a conf.d directory.
-Further configurations managed with the `mysql_config` resource.
+Further configurations are managed with the `mysql_config` resource.

-- If the `data_dir`, is empty, a database will be initialized, and a root user will be set up with `initial_root_password`.
+- If the `data_dir` is empty, a database will be initialized, and a root user will be set up with `initial_root_password`.
 If this directory already contains database files, no action will be taken.